phek/cipher_bruteforce/README.md

-# cipher_bruteforce
+# Cipher Brute Force
 Program for brute forcing Vigenere Ciphered Base64 strings.

-## Installation
+## Client Installation
-Copy the build folder from the Java client (java_client/build) to a location of your choice.
+Extract the build folder from the Java client (java_client/build) to a location of your choice.

 ## Run
 Open run.bat on windows.